mozilla/gecko-dev/docs/contributing/signing/signing_macos_build.rst

 provisioning profile used with Development certificates limits the signed application to Mozilla developer machines via a hardware ID.
 Employees can file a bug `here <https://bugzilla.mozilla.org/enter_bug.cgi?product=App%20Stores&component=App%20Store%20Access>`__ to request an account.

 Once the developer's Apple account is setup as a member of Mozilla's Apple account, Xcode can be used to download a Developer signing certificate and provisioning profile for development use.
+See :doc:`Configure Development Certificate <../signing/configure_development_certificate>` for instructions on how to set up a development certificate and provisioning profile using Xcode.
 Use Keychain Access to get the codesigning identifier for your development cert which should be passed as the ``-s`` codesigning identity to ``mach macos-sign``:

 .. code-block:: shell